688 - Pinball - live

 it's totally gonna fuck everything up, right?

-Fucking private equity.
+Fucking private equity

-Get a gun.
+get a gun.

-No, that's not.
+No, that's not

-Oh, but my God, it's not.
+a joke.
+Oh, but my god, it's not parody.

 Shut up.
+Don't do it.

-How fucking funny would it be
+How fucking funny would it be if there was a knitter Luigi?

+It's very calming.
 It's very meditative.

-Should be played on like some phone footage in a month and a half.
+Okay.
+So we played on like some phone footage in a month and a half.

-Anthony joked recently about there being a knitting Luigi, and then they get me on Fox News.
+Anthony joked recently about there being a knitting Luigi.
+And then they get me on Fox News.

 Yeah, I fucking said it.

-That's what I do on Fox News!
+That's what I do on Fox News.
+You're yourself.

 You're Dave Anthony, yourself.
+You're actually you.

 Am I?
+Oh my God.

 So,

-police chief Frank Ramon said it was just a few cops who were doing the shooting and the taking a muddy.
+police chief Frank Ramon said it was just a few cops who were doing the shooting and the taking of money.
+Which is always the problem.

 It's a few bad apples.
+Yeah.

 A few bad apples.
+A couple bad apples.

 And then the orchard is sound.
+Yes.

 Yes.

-I don't know if he was saying anything towards what you were saying but I agree with him I believe that man was just tased
+I don't know if he was saying anything towards what you were saying.
+But I agree with him.

-that man literally just yelled and you went exactly yes
+That man literally just yelled and you went, exactly.
+Yes.

-that's what I'm saying my man
+That's what I'm saying, my man.

 No need to put some words around that.